mmm111mmm/inacityinthefuture/02-methods/01-methods.md

 # Methods

-We will use methods to reduce this duplication that we mentioned previously.
+We will use methods to reduce this duplication that we mentioned..

 ## What does a method look like?